-We are open to discussions about flexible working patterns such as compressed working patterns.
+While the role is London-office based, we are open to discussions about flexible working patterns such as occasional working from home or compressed working patterns.

 Holiday

 27 days a year plus bank holidays and three days for Christmas closure.